nullbr/rubymemeapp/README.md

 ### Description

 Ruby on Rails web Application, that allows fans of Ruby - a character from the Steven Universe show - to upload images and gifs.
 Users can also like, review and download memes, and are able to see their activity from the user dashboard.
-The app was published on [Heroku](http://rubymemeapp.herokuapp.com/) and uses Amazon S3 bucket to store all files.
+The app was deployed to a Digital Ocean Ubuntu 20.04 server, and served by nginx and encrypted by certbot check it out at [Ruby Memes](http://ruby-memes.bruno.buzz/).

 ### The Stack:

-- Ruby version: 2.7.6
+- Ruby version: 2.7.8
 - Rails version: 7.0.0
 - PostgreSQL
-- Heroku
+- Ubuntu 20.04